 Genome Assembly & Annotation

 The draft genome assembly was produced by the Parasite Genomic group at the Wellcome Trust Sanger Institute, in collaboration with Carmen Cuellar (Facultad de Farmacia.
-Universidad Complutense de Madrid), using Illumina paired-end sequencing followed by an in-house genome assembly pipeline comprising various steps, including contig assembly, scaffolding, gap-filling and error-correction (Helminth Genomes Consortium, unpublished).
+Universidad Complutense de Madrid) as part of the 50 Helminth Genomes project.
+The assembly uses Illumina paired-end sequencing followed by an in-house genome assembly pipeline comprising various steps, including contig assembly, scaffolding, gap-filling and error-correction.

 This widget has been derived from the assembly-stats code developed by the Lepbase project at the University of Edinburgh